Skip to main content

 • Integrate grief, meaning, and identity over time

-No. Treatment supports selective retention, revision, and release based on agency and alignment.
+Treatment maps inherited rules, authority dynamics, and current costs.
+Therapy then supports selective retention, revision, and release while rebuilding agency and coherent meaning.